maemo-leste/maemo-user-guide/source/chapters/settings.rst

     |internet-connections-wifi-name|

 Write a network name.
-See :ref:`chapters/ui:Input and keyboard` about how to do input text.
+See :ref:`chapters/ui:Input and keyboard` about how to input text.

 The network name is a local name, like a bookmark, so it can be different than the network's actual name (SSID).